 The town itself is a pretty and traditional olde worldy village full of interesting shops and restaurants.
-On Saturday evening it was thriving with busy bars and restaurants.
-In all honesty if I was to choose my ideal town in this area of the world it would undoubtedly be Arundel, however, the Spread Eagle Hotel and Spa is a destination in itself and I recommend it in its own right.
-Midhurst does remain a pretty market town if not my absolute first choice.
+On Saturday evening, it was thriving with busy bars and restaurants.
+In all honesty, if I were to choose my ideal town in this area of the world, it would undoubtedly be Arundel, however, the Spread Eagle Hotel and Spa is a destination in itself.
+I recommend it in its own right.
+Midhurst does remain a pretty market town, if not my absolute first choice.

-You can enter the Spread Eagle hotel via a number of different entrances, I chose to enter through the bar of the main building which engulfs you with a medieval atmosphere.
-Walk through the bar, past a genuine suit of armour and through to the reception area.
-A more sensible route to enter the hotel is via the sunny and appealing conservatory by the car-park but I like the atmospheric bar routing.
+You can enter the Spread Eagle hotel via several different entrances.
+I chose to enter through the bar of the main building, which engulfs you with a medieval atmosphere.
+Walk through the bar, past a genuine suit of armor, and through to the reception area.
+A more sensible route to enter the hotel is via the sunny and appealing conservatory by the car-park, but I like the atmospheric bar routing.

-My room, the Queens Suite, really was something special.
-It was reached via a maze of low ceilinged passageways and high ceilinged bridges, up various sets of steps and through a number of low beamed doorways.
-This 3 part room was made up of an extensive and high ceilinged, beam strewn sitting area, complete with piano, and tiny medieval windows looking out onto the road below.
-Climb through a little door to reach a tiny dressing room which takes you through to the main bedroom housing an enormous and intricately carved four poster bed.
+My room, the Queen’s Suite, really was something special.
+It was reached via a maze of low ceilinged passageways and high ceilinged bridges, up various sets of steps, and through many low beamed doorways.
+This 3 part room was made up of an extensive and high ceilinged, beam strewn sitting area, complete with piano and tiny medieval windows looking out onto the road below.
+Climb through a little door to reach a tiny dressing room which takes you through to the main bedroom housing an enormous and intricately carved four-poster bed.
 The floors of the entire building, being so old, are crazily uneven.
-You walk up and down slopes as you make you way to your room and around your room.
-The medieval windows which are made up from hundreds of diamond panes inserted into hand-made frames, look out onto the other old buildings, a churchyard and a square.
+You walk up and down slopes as you make your way to your room and around your room.
+The medieval windows, which are made up of hundreds of diamond panes inserted into hand-made frames, look out onto the other old buildings, a churchyard, and a square.
 A large fireplace sat to one side of the room and a table and chairs to the other with a teeny “powder room”, I assume for gun powder, dated 1430 AD in the corner.
 The bathroom was modern with a claw foot bath.
-As I relaxed on the bed I could almost hear the horses and carts pulling up outside…
+As I relaxed on the bed, I could almost hear the horses and carts pulling up outside…

 This was an absolute highlight for me.
-The scent of hundreds of years worth of sweet-scented log fires, low wonky ceilings, dark wood floors and a million of uneven nooks and crannys invite you to rest yourself in one of the many comfy armchairs by the fire.
+The scent of hundreds of years worth of sweet-scented log fires, low wonky ceilings, dark wood floors, and a million of uneven nooks and crannies invite you to rest yourself in one of the many comfy armchairs by the fire.
 Bars don’t get more delightfully historic than this one.

-Also with a huge fireplace adorned with copper pots if a little less atmospheric than the bar, the busy restaurant is another highlight of this hotel.
+With a huge fireplace adorned with copper pots, if a little less atmospheric than the bar, the busy restaurant is another highlight of this hotel.
 The food is excellent.
 The crowd skewed towards women who were on a spa break and couples on a weekend break, both young and old.
-I chose the fish risotto to start, which was a creamy gorgeousness of fresh fish and perfectly cooked rice, followed by another fish dish on mash which swam in an ocean of yellow cream.
-My husband went for the Partridge which was equally moist and tasty.
-Pudding was a cinnamon apple caramel concoction which I just about managed before returning to my room with drunken floors (or was that me?).
+I chose the fish risotto to start, which was a creamy gorgeousness of fresh fish and perfectly cooked rice, followed by another fish dish on mash that swam in an ocean of yellow cream.
+My husband went for the Partridge, which was equally moist and tasty.
+The pudding was a cinnamon apple caramel concoction, which I just about managed before returning to my room with drunken floors (or was that me?).

 The Spa was made up of a pretty pool in a glass building designed like a Chappell and surrounded by comfy loungers.
-Children could swim 10am-12pm and 3pm to 5pm and when I headed down there, although there were people milling around the pool, the pool itself was empty and my son and I had it all to ourselves.
+Children could swim from 10 am to 12 pm and 3 pm to 5 pm, and when I headed down there, although people were milling around the pool, the pool itself was empty, and my son and I had it all to ourselves.

-If you are looking for a country retreat with bags of history, excellent bar, food and relaxing spa, The Spread Eagle Hotel and Spa really is a rather good choice.
+If you are looking for a country retreat with bags of history, excellent bar, food, and a relaxing spa, The Spread Eagle Hotel and Spa really is a rather good choice.
 For a special experience, you must request a room in the Medieval part of the hotel.